City of Cockburn

 - Cockburn has been recognised as a Waterwise Gold Council by the Western Australian Water Corporation.

 - The City hosts a Sustainability Internship every semester to provide opportunities for local university students.

-- The annual Sustainable Living Event series offers over 100 workshops and events each year to inspire, educate and empower our community including guided indigenous walks, inspired infill masterclasses, sustainable business workshops and the Get Wild About Wetlands school holiday program.
+- The annual Sustainable Living Event series offers over 100 workshops and events each year to inspire, educate and empower our community including guided indigenous walks, sustainable business workshops and the Get Wild About Wetlands school holiday program.

 What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability.

 The City’s Climate Change Strategy 2020-2030 outlines a ‘resilience roadmap’ with aspirational targets to achieve carbon neutrality and build the City’s adaptive capacity.
 The 14 objectives of the ‘resilience roadmap’ are:

 - Net zero emissions